 A value proposition can make-or-break your business.
 It’s important to sit down and create an ideal buyer persona, talk to customers, and think through what value your business truly provides so you can stand out from the competition.

-Keep in mind that your value proposition may change as your business grows or the market changes, just like how Jamaica Inn bounced back from a recession with a new value proposition.
+Keep in mind that your value proposition may change as your business grows or the market changes.

-As we stated earlier, this is the only guide you need to improve or create your value proposition.
+As I stated earlier, this is the only guide you need to improve or create your value proposition.
 Save it so you can continue to reference it as you go through this process:

 Have questions about creating a value proposition?
 Ask us in the comments!

-And make sure you get the 26 examples of great value propositions to help you craft the perfect one!
+And make sure you get the complete 26 examples of powerful value propositions to help you craft the perfect one!